jseppanen/nixos-config/README.md

 ## Development

 The installation can also be run locally over SSH, you need to boot from the ISO image and get the VM's IP address with `ifconfig`.
+The root password also should be changed to something (root).

 ```make
 NIXADDR=192.168.XX.YY make vm/bootstrap